EmilStenstrom/django-components/README.md

    }
    ```

-   If `COMPONENTS.dirs` is omitted or empty, django-components will by default look for a top-level `/components` directory,
+   If `COMPONENTS.dirs` is omitted, django-components will by default look for a top-level `/components` directory,
    `{BASE_DIR}/components`.

-   Irrespective of `COMPONENTS.dirs`, django_components will also load components from app-level `/components` directories, e.g. `my-app/components/`.
+   Irrespective of `COMPONENTS.dirs`, django_components will also load components from app-level directories, e.g. `my-app/components/`.
+   The directories within apps are configured with [`COMPONENTS.app_dirs`](#app_dirs), and the default is `[app]/components`.

-   NOTE: The input to `COMPONENTS.dirs` are the same as for `STATICFILES_DIRS`, and the paths must be full paths.
+   NOTE: The input to `COMPONENTS.dirs` is the same as for `STATICFILES_DIRS`, and the paths must be full paths.
 [See Django docs](https://docs.djangoproject.com/en/5.0/ref/settings/#staticfiles-dirs).

 5. Next, to make Django load component HTML files as Django templates, modify `TEMPLATES` section of settings.py as follows: